EspressoSystems/nitro-contracts/README.md

 ### 2. Setup environment variables and config files

 Copy `.env.sample.goerli` to `.env` and fill in the values.
 Add an [Etherscan api key](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics), [Infura api key](https://docs.infura.io/dashboard/create-api) and a private key which has some funds on sepolia.
 This private key will be used to deploy the rollup.
-We have already deployed a `ROLLUP_CREATOR_ADDRESS` which has all the associated espresso contracts initialized on `0xb89a5fE9C7AdF69E809dE385225e985eE7D8DDB2`.
+We have already deployed a `ROLLUP_CREATOR_ADDRESS` which has all the associated espresso contracts initialized.

 If you want to deploy your own rollup creator, you can leave the `ROLLUP_CREATOR_ADDRESS` empty and follow the steps on step 3.

-If you want to use the already deployed `RollupCreator`, you can update the `ROLLUP_CREATOR_ADDRESS` with the address of the already deployed rollup creator (0x93c735d1D36b4fDfcD1aebe7B54c7fd0DE553898) and follow the steps on step 4 to create the rollup.
+If you want to use the already deployed `RollupCreator`, you can update the `ROLLUP_CREATOR_ADDRESS` with the address of the deployed rollup creator [here](espresso-deployments/sepolia.json) and follow the steps on step 4 to create the rollup.

 ### 3. Deploy Rollup Creator and initialize the espresso contracts